yasmeenahilal/yasmeenahilal/README.md

-Sure!
-Here’s a revised version of your "About Me" section with the new updates:

----

 ## Yasmeena Hilal
 ### 🚀 About Me
 I am a **Python AI ML & Web Developer** with **1 year of experience**, passionate about solving complex problems with **Machine Learning** and building powerful solutions using **Django** & **Django Rest Framework**.
 I specialize in bridging data gaps, extracting meaningful insights from data (using Python and SQL), and creating dynamic, high-impact applications.
 Recently, I have expanded my skillset to include **LangChain**, **HuggingFace**, **OpenAI**, and **Gemini** in the context of developing **RAG (Retrieval-Augmented Generation) tools**, **RAG agents**, and **chatbots** with a **knowledge base** and **multi-modal agents**.